folio-org/okapi/doc/guide.md

 `/_/proxy/tenants/{tenant}/timers`.
 Consult the RAML for details.

+When a module is upgraded and a timer is un-modified, it will change to new value in new module descriptor (existing behavior since timers were introduced).

+When a module is upgraded and a timer is modified, the timer will stay in its current "modified" state.

+Timers are saved to permanent storage when modified (with HTTP PATCH).

+If a module is disabled and later enabled, the modified timer value will kick in again.

 As an example of using timers, consider the okapi-test-module.
 It has a routing entry with timers.
 See the template
 [module descriptor](../okapi-test-module/descriptors/ModuleDescriptorTimer-template.json).